AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 reader.
-The atmosphere around him was a dangerous one for a philosopher and theologian to breathe, but he kept his spiritual health unimpaired and even his sense of truth suffered less injury than was the case with most of his contemporaries. \* \* \* Orthodox theology has never, in any of the confessions, ventured beyond the circle which the mind of Origen first measured out.\"
+The atmosphere around him was a dangerous one for a philosopher and theologian to breathe, but he kept his spiritual health unimpaired and even his sense of truth suffered less injury than was the case with most of his contemporaries....
+Orthodox theology has never, in any of the confessions, ventured beyond the circle which the mind of Origen first measured out.\"

 We conclude these eulogies, which might be multiplied indefinitely, by